arjunkomath/RustyInk/docs/pages/page.md

 ### Project Structure

-The following folder structure is expected by Rustic Ink:
+The following folder structure is expected by RustyInk:

 ```
 docs/